 Bacon may be one of the most popular foods out there, but it’s not a big winner at the Pillsbury Bake-Off.
 No grand prize-winning recipes have used this salted meat.

 Before the 1966 Pillsbury Bake-Off, the Bundt was a little-known cake pan.
-But that all changed with that year’s winning dish: the Tunnel of Fudge Cake from Ella Rita Helfrich.
+But that all changed with one submission for that year's competition: the Tunnel of Fudge Cake from Ella Rita Helfrich.
 The recipe became so popular that the Bundt pan’s sales soared, and it became the common kitchen item that it is today.

 Women are dominant in the Pillsbury Bake-Off.
 In its 68 year history, only one man has won the grand prize contest.
 Who was he?
 Kurt Wait of Redwood City, California.
 He won the contest in 1996 with a Macadamia Fudge Torte.